griff69/ExData_Project2/README.md

 **Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (fips == "24510") from 1999 to 2008?**

 Yes.
-The total PM2.5 Emissions have decreased in the City of Baltimore Marylandover the periond from 1999 to 2008.
+The total PM2.5 Emissions have decreased in the City of Baltimore Maryland over the periond from 1999 to 2008.

-### Question 3: Of the four types of sources indicated by the type (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions from 1999–2008 for Baltimore City?
-Which have seen increases in emissions from 1999–2008?
+### Question 3: Of the four available sources indicated by the type (point, nonpoint, onroad, nonroad) variables, which of these four sources have seen decreases in emissions from 1999–2008 for Baltimore ?
+Which have seen increases in emissions over the same period of time ?

-Using the ggplot2 plotting system,
+This time we will Use the ggplot2 plotting system,

 ```r